joelvardy/photos.joelvardy.com/readme.md

 I may implement (or write my own - [actually I did help write one][2kdrive]) a library to detect swipe gestures to move between photos in the lightbox.

+### Bookmarking

+I may add the ability to link to a specific photo.

 [Joel Vardy][joelvardy]

   [photos]: http://photos.joelvardy.com/